obniz/obniz/doc/i2c.md

 ```

 # obniz.getFreeI2C()
-It returns not used i2c.
+It returns unused i2c.
 ```javascript
 var i2c = obniz.getFreeI2C();
 ```
-It equals to i2c0 because i2c0 is only available. ( no i2c1 ).
+It equals to i2c0 because only i2c0 is available. ( no i2c1 ).
 ```javascript
 (obniz.getFreeI2C() === obniz.i2c0) => true
 ```
-It throws error if no more i2c available
+It shows error if no more i2c is available
 ```javascript
 var i2c0 = obniz.getFreeI2C();
 var i2c1 = obniz.getFreeI2C(); // Error
 ```

 ## start({mode, sda, scl, clock[, pull, gnd]})
-start i2c on given io sda, scl.
+It starts i2c on given io sda, scl.
-internal pull up is optional for io output setting.
+Internal pull up is optional for io output setting.
-Default it pull:null.
+By default it is pull:null.
-See more for obniz.ioX.pull().
+See more on obniz.ioX.pull().
-For using internal-pull-up, you should specify "3v" to connect 3.3v targets.
-"5v" when 5v targets.
+For using internal-pull-up, you should specify "3v" to connect to 3.3v targets, and "5v" for 5v targets.
-When you choose internal pull up, speed is limited up to 100khz.
-Because internal pull up is not so tough.
+When you choose internal pull up, speed is limited to up to 100khz, because internal pull up is not so tough.
 Please add external pull-up resistor on scl/sda and choose pull:null when you need more speed.

 ```Javascript